Storage Policy Groups

 Using Different Tags in each vCenter

 An important thing to note is that both the source and target policies must also be compatible with the datastores before failed over.
 In other words, the storage policy on the recovery vCenter must look for tags that are already on the source VMFS datastores before SRM has failed them over.
-So while the policies on each side do not need to look for the same tags--they tags that are needed on the recovery side must already be added to the source datastores prior to recovery.
+So while the policies on each side do not need to look for the same tags, the tags that are needed on the recovery side must already be added to the source datastores prior to recovery.

-So in the below case there is a policy on the source side that looks for the tag srm-PG01-vc01:
+In the below case there is a policy on the source side that looks for the tag srm-PG01-vc01:

-That policy is mapped to a policy on the target vCenter:
+In SRM that policy is mapped to a policy on the target vCenter:

 The target policy is looking for a different tag called srm-PG01-vc02:

-My datastore only has the tag described in the first policy though:
+The datastore only has the tag described in the first policy though:

 If you attempt to failover this datastore now with SRM, the failover will not complete successfully.
 Prior to recovering the VMs, SRM will run a compliance check on the recovered datastores with the corresponding mapped policy.
 The datastore(s) will not be in compliance as the srm-PG01-vc02 tag will not appear.

 SRM will automatically copy tags over from the source datastore to the recovered datastore, so if you are using different tags on the recovery datastore than what is needed on the protected site, ensure that those tags are already on the datastore prior to failover: